 - Higher Education Review has a core element and a thematic element.
 The core element focuses on academic standards, quality of learning opportunities, information and enhancement, as described above.
 The same core applies to all providers.
 The thematic element focuses on an area which is regarded as particularly worthy of further analysis or enhancement among providers under review and/or the higher education sector more generally.
 The thematic element will change periodically.
 Thus, not all providers will experience the same theme. - In order also to promote consistency and comparability of review findings over time, the theme will not be subject to a judgement.
 Instead, the review report will contain a commentary on the theme.
 To support the dissemination of good practice, QAA will report periodically on the thematic findings across the higher education sector. - Providers and reviewers will be given a guide containing topics and questions for the theme area or areas, which the provider should address in its self-evaluation document.
 Student representatives will also receive the guide so that they can address the theme in an annex to the student submission.
 Where agreed external reference points exist, the guide will be based on those reference points.
 Where no such agreed reference points exist, QAA will develop guidance.

 The theme or themes are selected by the Higher Education Review Group and will change periodically (but not more often than annually).
-The Group has selected two themes for reviews occuring in the academic years 2013-14 and 2014-15: Student Involvement in Quality Assurance and Enhancement, and Student Employability.
-Providers undergoing reviews in 2013-15 will be required to explore one of these themes.
+The Group has selected two themes for reviews occurring in the academic year 2015-16: Student Employability and Digital Literacy.
+Providers undergoing reviews in 2015-16 will be required to explore one of these themes.
 It is up to providers to decide which theme they would like to pursue in discussion with their student representatives.
 More information about the selection of the theme is given in Part 3 of this handbook.